-- 6. The Audit Committee will, in consultation with the Executive Director: - a.
+- a.
 Recommend accounting policies to the Board for approval; - b.
 Review the design and effectiveness of WRS's internal controls; - c.
-Meet at least annually with the Internal Audit Manager, and with WRS management, to discuss the effectiveness of WRS's internal controls;
+Meet at least annually with the Internal Audit Manager, and with WRS management, to discuss the effectiveness of WRS's internal controls; - d.

-- d.
 Periodically review the Standards of Professional and Ethical Conduct and recommend changes to the Board; - e.
 Ensure that WRS has adequate policies or procedures in place for monitoring employee reporting of any conduct or transaction that may be in violation of the Standards of Professional and Ethical Conduct; and - f.
-Review Trustee and employee compliance with their respective Standards of Professional and Ethical Conduct. - 7.
-With respect to the independent auditor chosen by the Audit Committee, the Committee will: - a.
-Meet with the Independent Auditor, the Internal Audit Manager, and the Deputy Director/CFO to review the scope, objectives and timing of the external audit and to coordinate efforts; - b.
-Meet with the Independent Auditor and the Deputy Director/CFO to discuss WRS's Comprehensive Annual Financial Report and the Independent Auditor's report and Management's response thereto prior to the release to the public. - c.
-Meet no less than one time per year with the Independent Auditor separately without Management, and afford the Independent Auditor a private audience when requested; - d.
-Recommend the Comprehensive Annual Financial Report to the Board for approval; - 8.
-With respect to the Internal Audit Manager, the Audit Committee will, - a.
+Review Trustee and employee compliance with their respective Standards of Professional and Ethical Conduct. - 5.
+With respect to the Independent Auditor chosen by the Audit & Risk Committee, the Committee will: - a.
+Meet with the Independent Auditor, the Internal Audit Manager, and the Deputy Director / CFO to review the scope, objectives and timing of the external audit and to coordinate efforts; - b.
+Meet with the Independent Auditor and the Deputy Director/CFO to discuss WRS's Annual Comprehensive Financial Report (ACFR) and the Independent Auditor's draft report and Management's response thereto prior to the release to the public. - c.
+Meet with the Independent Auditor separately without Management, and afford the Independent Auditor a private audience when requested by the Committee; - d.
+Present the ACFR to the Board for acceptance annually at the September Board Meeting; - 6.
+With respect to the Internal Audit Manager, the Audit & Risk Committee will, - a.
 Review the Internal Audit Manager's risk assessment as part of the development of the internal audit plan. - b.
-With the input of the Executive Director, review and approve the Internal Audit Manager's internal audit plan, including internal audit objectives, timing, scope, and budget. - c.
+With the input of the Executive Director, review and approve the Internal Audit Manager's internal audit plan, including internal audit objectives, timing, scope, and budget.

+- c.
 Receive progress reports on the internal audit process; - d.
 Review with Management and the Internal Audit Manager: - i.
 Internal Audit reports and Management's responses thereto; and - ii.
-Any changes required in the scope of their internal audits; - e.
-Annually provide input into the Executive Director's annual performance evaluation of the Internal Audit Manager;
+Any changes required in the scope of their internal audits. - e.
+Annually provide input into the Executive Director's annual performance evaluation of the Internal Audit Manager; - f.

-- f.
 Monitor that the Internal Audit Manager has access to all necessary documents, information and systems in the organization; - g.
 Review the adequacy of resources made available to the Internal Audit Manager, including staffing, compensation, and operating budgets; and - h.
-Review the effectiveness of the Internal Audit Department's operations, including compliance with the Institute of Internal Auditors International Standards for the Professional Practice of Internal Auditing. - 9.
-The Audit Committee has the authority to retain outside consultants and advisors.
-In doing so, the Audit Committee will review the independence of such consultants and advisors.

-10. The Audit Committee will:
+Review the effectiveness of the Internal Audit Department's operations, including compliance with the Institute of Internal Auditors International Standards for the Professional Practice of Internal Auditing. - 7.
+The Audit & Risk Committee has the authority to retain outside consultants and advisors.
+In doing so, the Audit & Risk Committee will review the independence of such consultants and advisors. - 8.
+The Audit & Risk Committee will: - a.

-- a.
 Serve as a vehicle for communication between the Board, the Independent Auditor, the Internal Audit Manager and Management concerning audit issues; - b.
 Review the findings or comments of any regulatory agencies concerning financial information or internal controls of WRS; - c.
-Review any changes in accounting practices or policies, and the financial impact thereof, and review any accruals, provisions, estimates or management programs and policies that may have a significant effect on the financial statements of WRS;

-11. The Audit Committee will
+Review any changes in accounting practices or policies, and the financial impact thereof, and review any accruals, provisions, estimates or management programs and policies that may have a significant effect on the financial statements of WRS; - 9.
+The Audit & Risk Committee will

 - a.
 Review and approve meeting minutes, if taken; - b.
-Report to the Board on its activities after each meeting; and - c.
-Submit an annual report of the Committee's activities to the Board. - 12.
+Report to the Board on its activities at each quarterly meeting. - 10.
 This charter will be reviewed at least every five years.